iomesh/docs/docs/advanced-functions/localpv-manager.md

 ## IOMesh Hostpath LocalPV

 IOMesh LocalPV Manager offers two types of volumes: `HostPath` and `Device`.
-IOMesh HostPath LocalPV supports creating PV from a directory on a node and enabling the capacity limit for a PV, while IOMesh Device LocalPV allows for PV creation using a block device for pod use.
+IOMesh HostPath Local PV supports creating PV from a directory on a node and enabling the capacity limit for a PV, while IOMesh Device Local PV allows for PV creation using a block device for pod use.
 When selecting the volume type for your applications and databases, consider whether they require exclusive use of a disk or mounting a raw block device.
-If so, select the IOMesh device local PV.
+If so, select the IOMesh Device Local PV.
 If this is not a requirement, choose the IOMesh Hostpath local PV instead.

 ### Create HostPath Local PV

+**Procedure**

 1. When IOMesh LocalPV Manager is deployed, a default StorageClass will be created as shown below with `volumeType` set to `hostPath`.